HugLifeTiZ/roh-arbiter/Arbiter/README.txt

 -v0.3-
  *Switched to MIT/X11 license.
 It's more permissive.
   Besides, I don't like GNU's fanaticism. :P
+ *Made the program look less foreign on Windows with a special gtkrc that will be used only on Windows.
+ *Created a shift report viewer in the new duel tab.
 -v0.2.1-
  *First release with a proper name.
 I was incredibly indecisive with this.
 First, it was Cedran, named